Gosh this post is so “old” now! My how the years just click on by. You can thankfully find so much better and cheaper options now.

-So here’s our latest project, an LED light panel assembled using an ordinary lighting fixture (from China*) and some parts we made, like the aluminum swivel bracket and the mounting support.
-Combine that with a lightstand and a power outlet, and all of a sudden I have a low wattage, cool to the touch, ridiculously bright (but not so bright that you can’t look at it) studio/cinema light. :)
+So here’s our latest project, an LED light panel assembled using an ordinary ceiling light fixture (from China*) and some parts we made, like the aluminum swivel bracket and the mounting support.
+Combine that with a lightstand and a power outlet, and all of a sudden I have a low wattage, cool to the touch, ridiculously bright (but not so bright that you can’t look at it) studio/cinema light. 🙂

 These lights are really bright, it’s hard to show their illumination power in photos.
 It’s bright enough to light up an entire room, and uses less power than a 40W bulb.
 I could see using these lights just as a work light or figure drawing light.